How will retail marketing change after COVID-19?

 Retail after COVID-19

-COVID-19 is an unprecedented event.
-It has foregrounded the ongoing demand for genuine corporate messaging and social commitment; it has forced retailers to accelerate their digital transformation efforts and embrace innovative business models, with severe consequences for those that fail to keep up.
+COVID-19 took the world by surprise.
+It has foregrounded the ongoing demand for genuine corporate messaging and social commitment; it has compelled retailers to accelerate their digital transformation efforts and embrace innovative business models, with severe consequences for those that fail to keep up.
 There is no predicting what awaits retail after COVID-19, but the future after the crisis depends on how we respond to it.

 Webinars